-The evidence supporting this protocol comes from the randomized phase III trials RTOG 0617r and RTOG 9410.r
+The evidence supporting this protocol comes from the randomised phase III trials RTOG 0617 and RTOG 9410.rr

-Bradley et alr compared overall survival after standard vs high dose radiotherapy with concurrent chemotherapy.
-The study was a two-by-two factorial design with patients randomized to 60Gy-standard dose (n=166), 74Gy-high dose (n=121), 60Gy with cetuximab (n=147), or 74Gy with cetuximab (n=110).
-The concurrent chemotherapy consisted of 45mg/m2 paclitaxel and carboplatin once a week with consolidation chemotherapy post concurrent therapy.
-The primary end point of the study was overall survival.
+Bradley et al. compared overall survival (OS) after standard vs high dose radiotherapy with concurrent chemotherapy.r The study had a two-by-two factorial design with patients randomised to 60Gy-standard dose (n=166), 74Gy-high dose (n=121), 60Gy with cetuximab (n=147), or 74Gy with cetuximab (n=110).
+All patients also received concurrent chemotherapy which consisted of 45 mg/m2 paclitaxel and carboplatin once a week with consolidation chemotherapy post concurrent therapy.
+The primary end point of the study was OS.

 Increasing the radiotherapy dose to 74Gy did not improve overall survival and may be potentially harmful.
 The addition of concurrent cetuximab also provided no benefit in terms of overall survival.r

-RTOG 9410 by Curran et alr compared sequential with concurrent chemoradiation for stage III NSCLC.
-610 patients were randomized between two concurrent regimens and one sequential group.
+RTOG 9410 by Curran et al. compared sequential with concurrent chemoradiation for stage III NSCLC.r 610 patients were randomised between two concurrent regimens and one sequential group.

-- Arm 2: concurrent – same chemotherapy as arm 1 but with once daily radiotherapy commencing on day 1.
+- Arm 2: concurrent – same chemotherapy and same radiotherapy dose fractionation as arm 1 but with radiotherapy commencing on day 1.